 Primitive specific operation after Recv-C-6.4 "Check validity of resource representation for the given resource type" and before Recv-C-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed".
 See clause Error: Reference source not found.

 Primitive specific operation: Validate the provided attributes.
 It shall also check whether the number of URIs present in the memberIDs attribute of the group resource representation does not exceed the maximum as specified by the maxNrOfMembers attribute.
 If the maximum is exceeded, the request shall be rejected with a Response Status Code indicating "MAX_NUMBER_OF_MEMBER_EXCEEDED" error.
 If there are duplicate members in the memberIDs attribute then the duplicate members are removed before creation of the <group> resource.
 If the memberType attribute of the <group> resource is not "MIXED", the Hosting CSE shall also verify that all the member IDs including sub-groups in the attribute memberIDs of the <group> resource representation provided in the request shall conform to the memberType of the group resource.
 To validate a resource type of a member, the Hosting CSE shall check the resourceType attribute of the resource which is indicated by the member ID.
 To check the resourceType attribute, the Hosting CSE may retrieve the member resource.
 When a member ID is virtual resource, the Hosting CSE shall check the resourceType attribute of the parent resource.
 If the resource type of the parent allows this child virtual resource type, the Hosting CSE checks whether the virtual resource type matches with the memberType attribute of the group.
 If they match, then the Hosting CSE considers that the virtual member resource is validated.
+If the resourceType cannot be retrieved due to lack of privilege, the request shall be rejected with a Response Status Code indicating "RECEIVER_HAS_NO_PRIVILEGE" error.

 In the case that the <group> resource contains sub-group member resources, the receiver shall retrieve the memberType of the sub-group member resources to validate the memberType.
 If the memberType cannot be retrieved due to lack of privilege, the request shall be rejected with a Response Status Code indicating "RECEIVER_HAS_NO_PRIVILEGE" error.
 If the sub-group member resources are temporarily unreachable, the receiver shall set the memberTypeValidated attribute of the <group> resource to FALSE and return the result to the originator in the response of the request.
 As soon as any unreachable sub-group resource becomes reachable, the receiver shall perform the memberType validation procedure.
 The originator may get to know the validation result by subscribing to the created resource if the memberTypeValidated attribute is FALSE.
 Upon unsuccessful validation, the receiver shall delete the <group> resource if the consistencyStrategy of the <group> resource is ABANDON_GROUP, or remove the inconsistent members from the <group> resource if the consistencyStrategy attribute is ABANDON_MEMBER, or set the memberType attribute of the <group> resource to "MIXED" if the consistencyStrategy attribute is SET_MIXED.